hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 :::caution

 You will need a [**JLink Probe**](https://www.segger.com/products/debug-probes/j-link/) for this to work properly.
-This is for an advanced debugging.
+This is for advanced debugging.
 You have to have `arm-none-eabi-gdb` and `JLinkGDBServerCL` in **PATH** for this to work.
 If you are using our portable version you don’t have to worry about that and you just need the JLink Probe

 :::

 This command will not attach the console like the **previous one** but will instead try to attach it to the **JLink debugger** for some **advanced debugging**.
-You can read more about JLink debugging in **Advanced Debugging chapter**.
+You can read more about JLink debugging in the **Advanced Debugging chapter**.

 ### Clean All Outputs